zobinHuang/TCP-UDP-socket-notes/2. cs_model/readme.md

     * **sockfd:** socket index
     * ***addr:**  a pointer to struct sockaddr which include the information of remote server
     * **addrlen:** length of **addr**
+* note:
+    *Actually, connect() can also be used in connectionless oriented communication.
+See below:*\
+    * For stream sockets, the connect() call attempts to establish a connection between two sockets.
+The connect() call performs two tasks when called for a stream socket.
+First, it completes the binding necessary for a stream socket (in case it has not been previously bound using the bind() call).
+Second, it attempts to make a connection to another socket.
+    * For datagram sockets, the connect() call specifies the peer for a socket (i.e. ipaddr & port).
 * return value:
     * If connect successfully, it will return 0
     * If it failed, it will return SOCKET_ERROR.\